xaanya/devops24/examinations/exam2/README.md

 Create a directory for Ansible in your home directory.
 You can call it anything, as long as you remember what it is.

-In our dedicated Ansible directory, create a file called `ansible.cfg`.
+In our dedicated Ansible directory, create a file called `ansible.cfg` (there is an example `ansible.cfg` in this same directory that you may copy).

 Put the following content (only two lines) into this file: